Agriculture Innovation Center

 - Is aggregated and marketed as a locally-produced agricultural food product

-If you are interested in applying for this grant, please review the eligibility requirements below.
+If you are interested in applying for this program, please review the eligibility requirements below.
 Should you fulfill all requirements, please submit the below-linked eligibility form to FEMI's Business Development Administrator Madison Mehringer at mmehrin@purdue.edu for review and acceptance into the program.

-AIC Grant Eligibility Requirements:
+Summary of AIC Grant Eligibility Requirements:

 All agricultural commodities produced by growers / producers or the entrepreneurship of growers / producers within the state of Indiana must fall within the below designated categories to be considered for grant funding use and eligibility.